katjad/javascript101-handbook/gettingstarted_md.md

 Further Reading:

+* Javascript - The Good Parts
+* You don't know JS
+* Secrets of the Javascript Ninja
-Javascript - The Good PartsYou don't know JSSecrets of the Javascript NinjaThe Pragmatic ProgrammerClean Code
+* The Pragmatic ProgrammerClean Code

 ##Online Courses